 Currently, Pregistry is conducting three studies:

-• COVID-19 International Drug Pregnancy Registry (COVID-PR).
-The objective of this study is to assess the effect of specific newly developed COVID-19 medications during pregnancy on obstetric, perinatal, and postnatal outcomes.
+● COVID-19 International Drug Pregnancy Registry (COVID-PR).
+(ENCePP: EUPAS42517 / Clinicaltrials.gov: NCT05013632) The objective of this study is to assess the effect of specific newly developed COVID-19 medications during pregnancy on obstetric, perinatal, and postnatal outcomes.

 Participants may enroll in one or more studies simultaneously.

-Pharmaceutical companies which hold the marketing authorization of either COVID-19 vaccines or therapeutics indicated for COVID-19 may act as study sponsors; however, even in those cases, personal data pertaining to participants is never shared by Pregistry with those entities.
+Pharmaceutical companies which hold the marketing authorization of either COVID-19 vaccines or therapeutics indicated for COVID-19 may act as financial contributors to a particular study; however, even in those cases, Personal Data pertaining to participants is never shared by Pregistry with those entities.

 Mr. Rui Serrano